-(define-ffi-function NAME C-NAME RETURN ARGS LIBRARY &optional DOCSTRING)
+(define-ffi-function NAME C-NAME RETURN ARGS LIBRARY &optional DOCSTRING).

 This is a macro that defines a new Lisp function.
 It takes as many arguments as

-.
+were in ARGS.
 While there is internal support for varargs functions, it is

-not exposed by define-ffi-function
+not exposed by define-ffi-function.

-is a string, the name of the
+NAME is the symbol to define.
+C-NAME is a string, the name of the

 underlying C function.

-may either be a type-keyword
+argument types.
+RETURN may either be a type-keyword or a pair of

-may either be a list of
+(type-keyword docstring).
+Similarly, ARGS may either be a list of

-is the library where the C function should be found.
+LIBRARY is the library where the C function should be found.
 This is just a

-symbol, most usually defined with define-ffi-library
+symbol, most usually defined with define-ffi-library.

-, we can define Elisp-accessible functions as such:
+Using define-ffi-function, we can define Elisp-accessible functions as such:

 (define-ffi-function test-function "test_function" :int nil test.so) (test-function) ;=> 27